asapmed/Statistics/README.md

 # Statistics
-Solving statistic problems on educational course in MIPT
+Solving statistic problems on educational course in MIPT.

+Link of this course: https://www.notion.so/shmaxg/91ab1127014c460384f5e8745d076ead